AgoraIO-Usecase/AgoraChat-UIKit-flutter/README.md

         path: `<#uikit path#>`
 ```

-## Usage

 Before calling ChatUIKit, you need to make sure that the Agora chat SDK is initialized and the ChatUIKit widget is at the top of you widget tree.
 You can add it in the `MaterialApp` builder.

 ```dart
 import 'package:agora_chat_uikit/agora_chat_uikit.dart';